patractlabs/blog/src/enable-wasm-backtrace.md

 function indecies in name section that we can not get the correct backtraces.

-## 3. Impelment WASM backtrace to WASMI
+## 3. Impelment WASM backtrace for WASMI

 * Source:  [patractlabs/wasmi](https://github.com/patractlabs/wasmi)